FCA Asset Management Study – A recipe for success?Friday 30th June, 2017

 But is that entirely true?
 As you can see from this chart, even within a single Morningstar category of UK equity funds, the individual constituent funds that make up this category present investors with an incredibly diverse range of choices as measured using distinct investment factors.
 The solid line shows the neutral position of the FTSE All Share benchmark and the floating bars show the range of tilts by each of the underlying funds to and away from the index with respect to key investment factors.

 Funds with style exposures outside the dotted lines are significantly different from the All Share index.
-While there are many funds similar to the index on some factors (darker areas on bars), there are many fund that are very different.
+While there are many funds similar to the index on some factors (darker areas on bars), there are many funds that are very different.
 So we can measure differences and indeed similarities between investment styles, and investors can determine which funds are consistent with their stated philosophy, and which have perhaps shown less style integrity when it comes to sticking to their knitting.

 In a recent FT article, commentator John Kay argues that the key question for asset managers should not so much be, how much do you charge, or even what your returns are, but instead, “what are the unique characteristics of your approach.”
 I agree with him, and his assertion that asset managers should be favoured when they have a “deep and distinctive understanding of the underlying investments.”
 To achieve this requires an objective approach to measure the style factors that comprise the portfolio – the ‘ingredients’.